digital-grease/blog.digitalgrease.github.io/docs/index.md

 ---
-title: Digital Grease Blog
+title: The Forge
 hide:
   - navigation
   - toc
 ---

-# Welcome to Digital Grease Blog
+# Welcome to The Forge

 <div class="grid" markdown>